liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ### Configuring WebLogic

-Let’s make the following adjustments in your configuration to support using
+Let's make the following adjustments in your configuration to support using
 Liferay:
 - Set WebLogic Server's memory arguments for the Sun JVM and other JVM types.
 - Set the maximum size for Java's permanent generation space.